You can take steps to protect your property from being fraudulently sold or mortgaged.

 Fill in an application for a restriction.
 It costs £40.

-Send completed forms to the Land Registry Citizen Centre.
+Send completed forms to the HM Land Registry Citizen Centre.

 If you’re a victim of property fraud

-Contact Land Registry property fraud line if you think you’re the victim of property fraud.
+Contact the HM Land Registry property fraud team if you think you’re the victim of property fraud.

 You can also: